edgedb/edgedb/docs/edgeql/ddl/modules.rst

 -----------

 ``DROP MODULE`` removes an existing module from the current database.
-All schema items and data contained in the module is removed as well.
+All schema items and data contained in the module are removed as well.

 Examples